Swaddling for Centuries

 - We have tried to use our technique with other blankets, but they do not provide the soft, secure magic our clients rave about!

 - Swaddling can be done immediately after the baby is born!

-- Pro Tip: Practice the Moms on Call swaddle technique with a stuffed animal before the baby arrives so you are ready to show off your skills instantly and get the sleep you need!
+- Pro Tip: Practice the swaddle technique with a stuffed animal or baby doll (roughly 19-20inches) before the baby arrives so you are ready to show off your skills instantly and get the sleep you need!

-Like this swaddling video?
-Then you’ll love Moms on Call’s Online Video Courses!
+If you found the included swaddle video helpful, then you’ll love Moms on Call’s Online Video Courses!
 Our Online Video Courses use bite-sized, value-packed videos broken down by age and development to cover everything you need to know to feed, sleep, laugh and love birth through toddlerhood.
-These Online Video Courses are the perfect compliment to Moms on Call’s books, signature swaddle blankets, apps and e-books.
+These Courses are the perfect compliment to Moms on Call’s books, signature swaddle blankets, apps and e-books.